M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 | ``4`` | After creating a new issue or documentation issue in Node Ticket Management System and **within 7 working days** | Helpdesk officer |

-The next step after creating the appropriate issue in the Node Ticket Management System is to **assign tags**.
+Once you create the issue in the Node Ticket Management System, the next step is to **assign tags**.

 If the evaluation of the ticket was **positive** then:
 - Proceed to [step 4.1](#841-choose-tags-for-positive-evaluation).